nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ---

 ## 0. Using this User-Guide

 This User-Guide aims to aid users in using NUStorage to its fullest potential.
-In this guide, we will be guiding users through the entire process of using NUStorage, from setting it up on your system to the usage of features that NUStorage offers.
+In this guide, we will be guiding you through the entire process of using NUStorage, from setting it up on your system to the using the features that NUStorage offers.

-If you are a new user, we recommend that you read this user guide from start to finish and follow the examples provided in the [Commands](#4-commands) section to gain a much better understanding of the application.
+If you are a new user, we recommend that you read this user guide from start to the end and follow the examples provided in the [Commands](#4-commands) section to gain a better understanding of the application.
 If you are an experienced user, feel free to use the Table-Of-Contents to skip to the section most relevant to you.

 If you see an acronym that you don't understand, kindly refer to the [glossary](#7-glossary-and-terms).
-If you have further questions regarding NUStorage or this User-Guide, feel free to contact us at nustorage.support@u.nus.edu.
+If you have further questions regarding NUStorage or this User-Guide, feel free to contact us at _nustorage.support@u.nus.edu_.

 ## 1. Introduction

 Welcome to NUStorage, a desktop application that aims to help users to mange __inventory__, __finance transactions__ as well as __accounts__.

 NUStorage revolutionises the way we can manage our inventory and finances by ridding us of cumbersome traditional means of management, such as books and folders.
 Instead, everything is now stored and displayed neatly in a fast and low-resource application!